jonnyhoeven/workshop/WORKSHOP.md

 - Go to
   the [cat-app network resources view](https://argocd.k3d.local/applications/argocd/cat-app?view=network&resource=)

-- Press the refresh button.
+- Press the refresh button to check for git updates

-- The cat-app `deployment` is now updated to 3 replicas.
+- The cat-app `deployment` is now updating to 3 replicas

 ### What do you want to host?